CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Denormalized Flattened Dimensions
 In  general, dimensional designers must resist the normalization urges caused by years of operational database designs and instead denormalize the many-to-one fi xed depth hierarchies into separate attributes on a fl attened dimension row.
 Dimension denormalization supports dimensional modeling’s twin objectives of simplicity and speed.

+###  Multiple Hierarchies in Dimensions
+Many  dimensions contain more than one natural hierarchy.
+For example, calendar date dimensions may have a day to week to fi scal period hierarchy, as well as a day to month to year hierarchy.
+Location intensive dimensions may have multiple geographic hierarchies.
+In all of these cases, the separate hierarchies can gracefully coexist in the same dimension table.